jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Video also takes the least investment for the consumer.
 It leaves your users with plenty of energy to GO DO the thing they came to do.
-Ever read a huge block, and then need a snack and a nap in order to do anything else?
+Ever read a huge text block, and then need a snack and a nap in order to do anything else?
 OK that's what we want to avoid.

 We have a whole getting started series on video, which you're seeing here...